Is it nasal allergy congestion or a sinus infection?

 Nasal allergy congestion is an inflammatory reaction of the nasal mucosa to an environmental irritant or “allergen”.

-A sinus infection (sinusitis) is an inflammatory reaction to an infection in one or more of your sinus cavities, usually due to the little openings in the sinuses, the “ostia” being blocked due to overuse of decongestants.
+Sinus infection (sinusitis) is an inflammatory reaction to an infection in one or more of your sinus cavities, usually due to the little openings in the sinuses, the “ostia” being blocked due to overuse of decongestants.

 Symptoms of both conditions can make you feel “stuffed up” and miserable; and, nasal allergy congestion may lead to a sinus infection.
 So how to tell the difference between nasal allergy symptoms and a sinus infection: